sbapathu/BankingApplication/README.md

 4. Open url in browser "http://localhost:8000/swagger/"
 5. We can see the API endpoints.
 	Please skip the apis of GET, PUT, PATCH AND DELETE OF id based retrieval/deletion/updation.
+Because those apis i did not work on those,  i am working on it will update in repository